The next audition for the BA in in Dance Art and Choreographic Thinking will be for the academic years 2019-2022.

 Norwegian students can apply the Norwegian State Educational Loan Fund.
 Foreign students must seek a loan in their own national student loan fund.

 Our courses are mainly taught in Norwegian but English is also used.
-The student must have a proper understanding and speaking ability in English and preferably in Norwegian as well but that is not a requirement.
+The student must have a proper understanding and speaking ability in English and in Norwegian before rolling in the programme.
 We are able to assist in finding a Norwegian course for the student to enroll in, however all expenses regarding a language course must be covered by the student.